mike-ganz/nba_predictions/README.md

 3. **Validating predictions** on truly unseen data to ensure robustness
 4. **Identifying profitable betting strategies** through systematic market inefficiency analysis

-**Bottom line:** The model identifies systematic market biases in specific game segments (home favorites with 8-12 point spreads), providing a foundation for disciplined betting strategies with demonstrated edge.
+**Bottom line:** The model identifies systematic market inefficiencies, particularly in **home favorites with large spreads (≥8 points)**, which show 56.51% ATS accuracy across 361 test games with only 4.11% variance between seasons - the most reliable edge in the dataset.

 ---